 There are a number of different things that you can do with a VPN for your Fire:

-- Protect yourself on public networks.
-It’s so useful to have a Fire when you’re out and about, because you can content to the Wi-Fi networks at airports, cafes, or libraries and use it to watch media, browse the web, or write emails.
+It’s so useful to have a Fire when you’re out and about, because you can content to public Wi-Fi networks at airports, cafes, or libraries and use it to watch media, browse the web, or write emails.
 However, connecting to a public Wi-Fi network can be risky.
 When your device is connected to a network along with many other devices, it is possible for hackers to access your device and to read your private data.
 In order to keep your personal data like credit card numbers safe, you should always use a VPN when you connect to a public network.

 Three Ways to Use a VPN for Your Kindle Fire